kavnish/kavnish.github.io/_posts/2023-02-26-Notes-On-ETL-Pipeline.md

 - Optimize the pipeline logic to reduce unnecessary computations.
 - Sample the data to reduce the memory footprint during development.
-- Use checkpointing to store intermediate results and free up memory.
+- Use check-pointing to store intermediate results and free up memory.

 --